Selling online - lawfully

 GPhC new standards for pharmacy professionals

-The long process to update the "code of ethics" and "standards of conduct, ethics and performance" culminated in May, with the GPhC Standards for Pharmacy Professionals, which applies equally to pharmacists and pharmacy technicians, and to students and trainees where appropriate (the separate code of conduct for pharmacy students has been dropped).
+The long process to update the "code of ethics" and "standards of conduct, ethics and performance" culminated in May, with the GPhC Standards for Pharmacy Professionals, which applies equally to pharmacists and pharmacy technicians, and to learners and trainees where appropriate (the separate code of conduct for pharmacy learners has been dropped).
 The standards are now nine in number and will feature in the revalidation processes expected later in 2018.
 The top level standards were supplemented in June by practice guidance on religion, personal values and beliefs.
 The latter was also the subject of an explanatory article in Regulate.

 GPhC consultation on the pharmacy team